Course Catalog 2014-2015

 Grades.
 Instructors are required to report grades for students enrolled for credit.
 A chart at the end of this chapter shows the grades and their value.
 Grades range from A through F. Plus and minus may be attached to any grade except F.

 Pass/D/Fail (P/D/F).
 To encourage students to experiment with disciplines and courses they might not otherwise try, the College provides the opportunity to enroll in courses outside the declared major on a P/D/F basis with the permission of the advisor and the instructor.
-A maximum of 2 of the 16 units required for graduation may be earned on this basis.
-Within any given semester a student may take no more than one course on the P/D/F basis, unless the student is taking 2.5 or more units of credit, in which case a second course may be taken on this basis.
-Once students have declared a major, they may not take courses on a pass/fail basis in the department of their major or in any course required for the major.
+A maximum of 2.00 of the 16.00 units required for graduation may be earned on this basis.
+Within any given semester a student may take no more than one course on the P/D/F basis, unless the student is taking 2.50 or more units of credit, in which case a second course may be taken on this basis.
+Once students have declared a major, they may not take courses on a pass/D/fail basis in the department of their major or in any course required for the major.

-Work completed in a course taken on a pass/fail basis will receive the following grades and credit: All coursework receiving a C- or above will have a P recorded on the permanent record card.
-The credit thus earned counts toward graduation in every respect and is subject to the same restrictions as credit earned with a letter grade; however, the grade is not calculated in the student's grade point average.
-If the work of the course is D+, D, D-, or F, that grade is recorded on the permanent record card.
+Work completed in a course taken on a pass/D/fail basis will receive the following grades and credit: All coursework receiving a C- or above will have a P recorded on the student's transcript.
+The credit thus earned counts toward graduation in every respect and is subject to the same restrictions as credit earned with a letter grade.
+However, the grade is not calculated in the student's grade point average.
+If the work of the course is D+, D, D-, or F, that grade is recorded on the student's transcript.
 The credit thus earned (for a grade of D+, D, or D-) counts toward graduation in every respect and is subject to the same restrictions as any letter-grade credit, and does affect that student's grade point average.

 The deadline for enrolling in both semester and year courses on a P/D/F basis, or for changing to a letter-grade basis, is the end of the fourth week of the course.
 Students must have the signatures of the instructor and their advisor before they may enroll in a course on a P/D/F basis.
 Students are specifically required to maintain a consistent grading option over both halves of a year course.
 Students may not change a course grade mode to P/D/F if an academic infractions case is pending for the course.